subhandp/flask-nsp-memetic/README.md

 # Flask-NSP-Memetic

-Nurse Schedulling Problem using Memetic Algorithm and implemented in FLask framework
+Nurse Schedulling Problem using Memetic Algorithm on Flask framework